 Health is a required course in the state of Pennsylvania.
-Students must pass Health 11 in order to receive a Fairfield Area High School diploma.
+Students must pass Health 11 in order to graduate.
 The goal of the course is to provide students with information that will enable them to make decisions that affect their health & well-being today & in the future.
-Materials covered include health information & media, health practices/products/services, stress management, conflict resolution, communicable disease, non-communicable disease, nervous system, cardiovascular system, endocrine system, lymphatic system, respiratory system, digestive system, alcohol, tobacco, drugs, health & the environment.
+Materials covered include health information & media, health practices/products/services, stress management, conflict resolution, communicable disease, noncommunicable disease, nervous system, cardiovascular system, endocrine system, lymphatic system, respiratory system, digestive system, alcohol, tobacco, drugs, health & the environment.